Modern Fashion Brands Proving Sustainable Clothing Can Be Edgy, Trendy & Affordable!

 Premium ($25 – $488)

-This sustainable clothing company is based in the UK (but shipping worldwide) offers wedding dresses and wedding shoes at super affordable prices.
+This sustainable clothing company is based in the UK (but shipping worldwide) and offers wedding dresses and wedding shoes at super affordable prices.

 The brand’s story begins with one man and his vision; to bring vibrant, colorful, hand-crafted artisan clothes from faraway places to the markets of London.